Trimer states with $\mathbb{Z}_3$ topological order in Rydberg atom arrays: tRVB states and lattice gauge theories

-Finally, the connection with the $\mathbb{Z}_3$ toric code allows to define string operators that are useful to detect topological order, namely Wilson lines and 't Hooft lines.
+Finally, the connection with the $\mathbb{Z}_3$ toric code allows one to define string operators that are useful for detecting topological order, namely Wilson lines and 't Hooft lines.
 The latter can be defined as in \cref{fig:lines:loops}.
 Because of Gauss' law, the value of the 't Hooft line around a closed loop is equal to $\omega^{N_v+n_q-n_{\bar q}}$, where $N_v$ is the number of vertices, and $n_q$, $n_{\bar{q}}$ are respectively the numbers of charges and anticharges enclosed by the loop.
 Similarly, Wilson loops detect the number of visons/antivisons in a region.
 Moreover, a 't Hooft (Wilson) line creates a vison/antivison (charge/anticharge) pair at the two ends of the line.

 We now consider the same string operators on the trimer model.
 The diagonal operator ('t Hooft line) is still well defined.
 Closed 't Hooft loops count the number of charges/anticharges in a closed region.
-Note that, if we consider a diluted tRVB state, we only allow for the presence of monomers on vertices, i.e., anticharges having $A_v=1$.
+Note that, if we consider a diluted tRVB state, we allow only for the presence of monomers on vertices, i.e., anticharges having $A_v = 1$.
 In this case, a pair of monomers represents a charge.
 In contrast with the 't Hooft line, the off-diagonal operator (Wilson line) is not well defined on the trimer model, as it can map a valid trimer configuration to one that contains one of the vertices in \cref{fig:z3gauss:invalidconfigs}.
 However, as shown in \cref{fig:lines:excitation}, on some states it is possible to define an operator that acts similarly to a Wilson line, and creates a monomer at one end of the line, and a pair or monomers at the other end.
-The charges and anticharges obtained in this way are deconfined if the state has topological order.\\ Knowing the operatorial form of Wilson and 't Hooft lines provides (non-local) order parameters~\cite{bricmont1983,fredenhagen1983} that can be used to assert the presence of $\mathbb{Z}_3$ topological order, as exploited in \cite{verresen2021} for $\mathbb{Z}_2$ topological spin liquids in Rydberg atom arrays.
+The charges and anticharges obtained in this way are deconfined if the state has topological order.

+Knowing the operatorial form of Wilson and 't Hooft lines provides (non-local) order parameters~\cite{bricmont1983,fredenhagen1983} that can be used to assert the presence of $\mathbb{Z}_3$ topological order, as exploited in \cite{verresen2021} for $\mathbb{Z}_2$ topological spin liquids in Rydberg atom arrays.
 Although in \cref{sec:ryd} we will not undertake the calculation of these order parameters because of the limited system sizes, we point out that they might be an effective probe for experimental realizations of trimer models.